frinkifail/AtomIncremental/README.md

 Inspired by my old game Command Incremental which is inspired by Points Incremental (Factory Idle ([@melk12345/Factory-Idle](https://github.com/melk12345/Factory-Idle))) which is inspired by Particle Incremental ([@XnoobSpeakable/Particle-Incremental](https://github.com/XnoobSpeakable/Particle-Incremental)) which is inspired by other incremental games :)

+## How to play?
+Hop on the latest release on [here](https://frinkifail.github.io/AtomIncremental) orrrrr if you're feeling kinda nightly, [here](https://atomincremental-dev.netlify.app)

 ## Features
 ### Atoms
 You got uhh